In the Heart of the Sea (film)

-In the Heart of the Sea is a 2015 historical adventure-drama film directed and produced by Ron Howard and written by Charles Leavitt.
-It is based on Nathaniel Philbrick's 2000 non-fiction book of the same name, about the sinking of the American whaling ship Essex in 1820, an event that in part inspired Herman Melville's 1851 novel Moby-Dick.
+In the Heart of the Sea is a 2015 historical adventure drama film directed and co-produced by Ron Howard from a screenplay by Charles Leavitt and a story by Leavitt, Rick Jaffa, and Amanda Silver.
 An international co-production between the United States and Spain, the film stars Chris Hemsworth, Benjamin Walker, Cillian Murphy, Tom Holland, Ben Whishaw, and Brendan Gleeson.
+It is based on Nathaniel Philbrick's 2000 non-fiction book In the Heart of the Sea: The Tragedy of the Whaleship Essex, about the sinking of the American whaling ship Essex in 1820, an event that in part inspired Herman Melville's 1851 novel Moby-Dick.

 The film premiered in New York City on December 7, 2015, and was released in cinemas in the United States on December 11, 2015, by Warner Bros.
 Pictures.
-In the Heart of the Sea received mixed reviews from critics and was a box office bomb, grossing only $93 million against a $100 million budget.
+In the Heart of the Sea received mixed reviews from critics and was a box-office failure, grossing only $94.3 million against a $100 million budget.

 Plot

-In 1850, author Herman Melville visits innkeeper Thomas Nickerson, the last survivor of the sinking of the whaleship Essex, offering money in return for his story.
-Nickerson initially refuses, but then finally agrees when his wife intervenes.
+In 1850, author Herman Melville visits innkeeper Thomas Nickerson, the last survivor of the sunk whaleship Essex, offering money for his story.
+Nickerson initially refuses, then agrees after his wife intervenes.

-The story turns to 1820: a whaling company in Nantucket has refitted the Essex to participate in a whale hunt and get back some lucrative whale oil, and 14-year-old Nickerson signs on as a cabin boy.
-The owners hire veteran whaler Owen Chase as first mate, though he is disappointed not to receive a captain's commission.
-The captain is George Pollard, an inexperienced mariner from an established whaling family who envies Chase's skill and popularity.
-Chase and Pollard clash, leading Pollard to sail into a storm against Chase's advice.
-The two agree to put their differences aside, rather than risking their reputations by returning to port without profit, and soon, the crew kills their first bull sperm whale.
+In 1820 a Nantucket whaling company has refitted the Essex for a whale hunt to bring back lucrative whale oil; 14-year-old Nickerson joins as a cabin boy.
+Veteran whaler Owen Chase is hired as first mate, though he is disappointed not to receive a captain's commission.
+Captain George Pollard is an inexperienced mariner who envies Chase's skill and popularity.
+They clash, and Pollard sails into a storm against Chase's advice.
+They agree to put their differences aside and soon the crew kills their first bull sperm whale.

-Three months pass with no further successes, and Pollard realizes that the Atlantic Ocean holds no sighting of whales.
-The Essex sails past Cape Horn to the Pacific, hoping for better luck in catching one.
-In Atacames, Ecuador, the officers meet a Spanish captain who tells them his crew found the bountiful "Offshore Grounds" 2,000 miles to the west, but claims that a vengeful "white whale" destroyed his ship, killing six of his men.
-Dismissing the story as a myth, Pollard and Chase lead the expedition west.
-They find the undisturbed grounds, but when they launch the whaling boats, a massive bull sperm whale, its skin whitened by scars, attacks; damaging the boats and turning on the ship.
+Three months pass without success, and Pollard realizes that the Atlantic Ocean holds no sighting of whales.
+The Essex rounds Cape Horn to the Pacific, hoping for better luck.
+In Atacames, Ecuador, a Spanish captain tells them of the bountiful "Offshore Grounds" 2,000 miles to the west, but says a vengeful "white whale" destroyed his ship, killing six of his men.

+Undaunted, Pollard and Chase lead the expedition west.
+They find the grounds, but when they launch the whaling boats, a massive bull sperm whale with white, scarred skin damages the boats and turns on the ship.